 Adaptation Dye-Job: In the book, the eldest of the Lilim has black hair and wears red.
 In the movie, Lamia has blonde hair and wears green.

 Adaptation Expansion: The Lightning Pirates get a brief mention in the book, but have a significant plot in the movie.

 Adaptational Badass: Tristan learns to sword fight in the movie, the witches use more combat-oriented spells, and Septimus was a poison master in the book, while in the movie, his preferred weapon is a knife (using poison only once), and he fights with blades.

-Adaptational Villainy: Septimus and Lamia were both villains in the book, whereas in the movie, Septimus kills more people and is more ruthless, while Lamia is considerably more sadistic.
+Adaptational Villainy: Septimus and Lamia were both villains in the book, but are more villianous in the movie: Septimus kills more people and is more ruthless, while Lamia is considerably more sadistic.